 - Focusing on routines and rules

 It is common for people diagnosed with Asperger’s syndrome to have average or above-average intelligence.
 They are often able to hold jobs and be educated in traditional classrooms.

 Some individuals with this disorder are classified as high functioning.
 This means that their cognitive development and language skills were not delayed, as is common for other types of autism spectrum disorder.

 There is no cure for Asperger’s syndrome.
 However, diagnosing the condition early can help individuals in a number of ways.
 These include helping them achieve their potential and make social connections.

 What Is the Difference Between Asperger’s and Autism?

 Technically, Asperger’s syndrome is no longer a specific diagnosis.
 Instead, the symptoms and signs of AS now fall under the broader diagnosis of autism spectrum disorder.

-Someone who might have received a diagnosis for Asperger’s syndrome in the past might now be diagnosed as having autism.
+Someone who might have received a diagnosis of Asperger’s syndrome in the past might now be diagnosed as having autism.
 Children with Asperger’s disorder have less severe symptoms than other children on the autism spectrum.
 They also might not experience a language delay in their development.